hash-im-table/portfolio/README.md

 ### Building my own collision detection system.

 The Unity engine is great for 3D games, the inbuilt Rigidbody physics system is well optimized for 3D player & enemy behaviour.
-However, for 2D games, the RigidBody2D system creates more sporatic and unpredicatable behaviour.
-The Unity physics system is designed to replicate real world physics, which is not what you want for a 2D game.
+However, for 2D games, the RigidBody2D system creates more sporatic and unpredicatable behaviour when interatcting with other physics gameobjects.
+The 2D Unity physics system is designed to replicate real world physics, which is not what you want for a 2D game.
 Another issue with the RigidBody2D system as a means of collision detection and movement, is that it creates this ‘float-y’ in-game gravity which for most games is an undesired feel.

 To work around this I have been experimenting with building me own collision detection and raycasting system.
 Below is an example of my implementation:

 ![CollisionDetectionTest](https://user-images.githubusercontent.com/66776230/84371494-a308d100-abd1-11ea-8479-d00a94a477e9.gif)